VanMobile/vm-kb/outreach/benefitsAnalysis.md

 ## Client company benefits
 - of using the vanmobile service

-increase engagement with your customers, works and/or team members
+increase engagement with your customers, workers and/or team members

-mobile creates another important touchpoint with your customers
+mobile capabilities create another important touchpoint with your customers

-engage customers with mobile app and mobile system level notifications
+engage customers with mobile notifications of important and timely information

 allow customers/team to communicate with your company, products, and backend data
 - in real time
 - from anywhere

-getting for free the support team behind the developer
+get a full-time dedicated experience developer and, for free, the support team behind the developer

 can have working software
 - with a slew of features